FilipeAlmeidaFEUP/ros2_teleopkeys_tutorial/README.md

 Now it's time to control the robot using the keyboard.
 Although it is possible to read keystrokes and control the robot all inside the same node, ROS works better if we keep things modular.
 We'll try to have another node running in parallel reading keyboard inputs and publishing them to a topic.

 You can already find a ready to use package to do that in [this repository](https://github.com/FilipeAlmeidaFEUP/ros2_teleopkeys_publisher).
 You can follow the instructions there to get it running.
 It's a very simple package so you can inspect it later and figure out how it works but, for now, all you need to know is that it reads keystrokes from certain keys and it publishes them to the topic '/teleopkeys' as messages of the type [String](http://docs.ros.org/en/noetic/api/std_msgs/html/msg/String.html).
 Here's the [list of available keys and the messages they produce](https://github.com/FilipeAlmeidaFEUP/ros2_teleopkeys_publisher#available-keys).

+NOTE: If you are using the VM, this package is already installed.

 Once you have the keyboard reading node running, you need to go to the [\_\_init\_\_.py](serp_teleop/__init__.py) file and change this variable to `True`:
 ```